nvu01/Project-Build-an-ML-Pipeline-Starter/README.md

 ```

 ### Pre-existing components
-In order to simulate a real-world situation, we are providing you with some pre-implemented
+In order to simulate a real-world situation, you are provided with some pre-implemented
 re-usable components.
 While you have a copy in your fork, you will be using them from the original
 repository by accessing them through their GitHub link, like: